lialittis/Computer-Science/DesignPattern/Creational_Design_Patterns.md

 - Avoid tight coupling between the creator and the concrete products
 - Single Responsiblity Principle
-- Open/Close Principle : new types of products without breaking existing client code
+- Open/Closed Principle : new types of products without breaking existing client code

 ### Cons

-- The code may becom more complicated since you need to introduce a lot of new subclasses.
+- The code may become more complicated since you need to introduce a lot of new subclasses.
 The best case scenario is when you're introducing the pattern into an existing hierarchy of creator classes.